 DAILY COST OF FRUGAL TRAVEL IN BARCELONA: €45 ($52 USD)

 - Attractions: €8 (free walking tour + visit one of the free sights)

 - Transportation: €0 (explore by foot)

 How Long To Visit Barcelona

-Barcelona offers so many wonderful things to visitors, but it also has a few negative aspects that you should know before visiting.
+Barcelona offers so many wonderful things to visitors but (like any city) Barcelona has a few negative that you should be aware of before visiting.

 The Beaches.
 Barcelona is constantly rated as the best beach city in the world, so it’s no surprise that the beach plays a huge role in the city’s identity.

 A Living City.
 It’s easy to see why people love living in Barcelona and that joy is in the air.
 There is always something going on, and you’ll constantly see people outside in the streets, parks, and cafes enjoying life.
 Watch out, it’s contagious.

 Culture and Museums.
 Barcelona has something for everyone, including a number of excellent museums.

 Great Weather and Excellent Outdoor Life.
 Barcelona has mild winters and warm summers.
 In the winter, you can expect temperatures to be in the mid-50s; in the summer, temps stay around the low-80s.
 This means that Barcelona’s citizens spend a lot of time outdoors in the city’s many parks, squares, beaches, and outdoor cafes.